jojo259/pit-grinder-mod-final/README.md

 - Container items
 - Dropped item entities
 - Important chat message (event starting, mystic drop etc.)
-- Current open gui type
+- Current open GUI type
 - Villager positions
 - Client health
+- Client XP level

 If you're not ok with all of this data being sent to the API then don't run the mod

 ### Contributing

 - **MAKE SURE YOU'RE USING JAVA JDK 8.**
 - Open the repo with your favorite IDE
 - Gradle should sync automatically and build dependencies, if not get a better IDE or run `gradlew setupDecompWorkspace`